William McGrath: MI5 allegations

 In his 1999 book The Dirty War, Martin Dillon claims that McGrath may have been employed by MI5 since the 1960s, having possessed an in-depth knowledge of loyalist paramilitarism in Northern Ireland.
 According to Henry McDonald and Jim Cusack, McGrath provided information on fellow loyalists after being blackmailed by MI5, who were aware of his paedophilia but took no action regarding it.
 Chris Moore argues that McGrath's trade in illicit religious tracts behind the Iron Curtain attracted the attention of MI6, who wanted him to smuggle propaganda into the Eastern Bloc inside the bibles.
 From this point on, Moore contends, McGrath was associated with various aspects of the British secret service, with MI5 becoming his sole group in the early 1970s.

 Later years

 From his prison cell in January 1982, McGrath wrote to the Secretary of Ireland's Heritage Lodge (LOL 1303) tendering his resignation, but at their next meeting this was rejected and instead they passed a motion of expulsion against him.
 His son Worthington McGrath was present at the meeting, at which William McGrath's expulsion was passed unanimously.
 The Lodge was disbanded the following month, with the membership deciding that its name was too tainted by its association with McGrath to continue.

 McGrath was released from prison in December 1983 after serving two years of his sentence, settling in Ballyhalbert.
 He attempted to regain his membership of the Orange Order but was vetoed consistently in his attempts.

-McGrath died in either 1991 or 1992.
-He left behind three children, his sons Worthington and Harvey Andrew and a daughter Elizabeth Jean Frances.
+In February 1990, McGrath admitted in person to BBC journalist Chris Moore that he was the author of a document, published in 1986 by Tara, on the Anglo Irish Agreement.

+McGrath died on 12 December 1991, one day after his 75th birthday.
+He was survived by his three children.